mill1000/hass-shairport-sync/README.md

 You need the Home Assistant
 [MQTT integration](https://www.home-assistant.io/integrations/mqtt/) set up.

-Copy the `shairport_sync` folder of this repo to `<config_dir>/custom_components/shairport_sync/` of your Home Assistant installation.
+Copy the `custom_components/shairport_sync` folder of this repo to `<config_dir>/custom_components/shairport_sync/` of your Home Assistant installation.
 Create the `custom_components` directory if it doesn't exist.

 ### HACS

+It is available from the main HACS index.

-Add the repository URL as a [custom repository](https://hacs.xyz/docs/faq/custom_repositories).
+~Add the repository URL as a [custom repository](https://hacs.xyz/docs/faq/custom_repositories).~

 ## Configuration